keyball/dabkowski-lukas-techtask-20170212/README.md

 If the VM does not start, please ensure that you're using the newest version of VirtualBox.
 Tested on version: 5.0.32 r112930

+Installation steps:
+* Login in to the VM with SSH
+* move to directory /var/www/html
+* clone the GitHub repository `git clone https://github.com/keyball/dabkowski-lukas-techtask-20170212.git` into this directory
+* replace the config file /etc/nginx/sites-available/default with ./vagrant/nginx/sites-available/default
+* restart the web server
+* run `composer update` in /var/www/html to get the dependencies

-After installation the address 127.0.0.1:8080 will be available for testing the application with a REST client.
+After installation the address 127.0.0.1:8080 on the host machine will be available for testing the application with a REST client.

 ###GitHub

 Clone the repository from https://github.com/keyball/dabkowski-lukas-techtask-20170212.git to your web root directory.
 Configure the nginx or Apache to rewrite all requests to index.php.
 Restart the web server.
-A sample configuration for nginx can be found under vagrant/nginx
+A sample configuration for nginx can be found under vagrant/nginx.

+Run `composer update` in /var/www/html to get the dependencies

 ##Usage
 Use a REST client to call the /lunch endpoint with the POST method.
 If no body